baseboxorg/community-node/sr_application/application.md

 **`• Budget Expenditure and Technical Plan before June 26, 2018`**
-Domain Registration CommunityNode.org	 $15
+$15          	. . .
+Domain Registration CommunityNode.org
-Super Representative Application Fee	 100,000 TRX
-May 1 - May 28 alpha configuration		 $20
+$20          	. . .
+May 1 - May 28 alpha configuration
-May 29 - June 26 beta configuration		 $200
+$200         	. . .
+May 29 - June 26 beta configuration
+100,000 TRX  	. . .
+Super Representative Application Fee
 									------------------
-Total expenses May 1 - June 26 = $235 + 100,000 TRX
+$235 + 100,000 TRX = Total expenses May 1 - June 26

 The recommended configuration is an Amazon AWS x1.16xlarge with 25 Gbps network i/o but we have found a hosting service with a OC768 incoming network connection, offering 40 Gbps in and 10 Gbps out.
 We believe that the incoming network connection will be critical for the Super Representative nodes, and the outbound connection will be used more with the Full Nodes.
 Therefore we believe there exists the potential for this service to be superlative to the de facto standard.

 The largest configuration available at this host is 16 core / 200 GB RAM.
-We are currently building a cluster of server instances running in parallel.
-We can re-provision our cluster to the higher configuration in 10 minutes, and we can also add more server instances to the cluster for nearly unlimited resources.

-Our initial production deployment of 10x instances will give us a total of 160 cores, 2 TB RAM, and 3.4 TB SSD.

 We will compare this against AWS and will use whichever service performs better.

 **`• Plans for hardware expansion`**

-Our first goal is to separate each server instance's storage from the host and combine them in a RAID 5 striped array.
+We are currently researching the building of a cluster of server instances running in parallel for nearly unlimited resources, as well as adding docker, kubernetes, and hadoop replication and deployment services.

-We will deploy Full nodes on AWS which has a higher outbound network connection than our main node will employ.
+Since AWS has a higher outbound network connection than our main node, we will deploy Full nodes on AWS as data slaves.

-**`• Budget expenses`**
+**`• Budget expenses after June 26`**
-June 27 - June 30 Production level II $4,140
+$4,140  		. . .
+June 27 - June 30 Production level I
+$ ? 			. . .
+Automation & Replication Specialist
+$ ? 			. . .
+Network Security Specialist
-July 1 - December 31 Production level III $2,376,000
+$237,600	  	. . .
+July 1 - December 31 Production level II
-Promotional contest 10,240 trx
+10,240 TRX  	. . .
+Promotional contest

-Using Tron Labs recommended configuration and budget, an estimate of 3 PiB of monthly data transfer is achieved, for which we pay .02¢ per GB, or roughly $1,000 per day.
-Our per-instance rate of $960 brings the total monthly cost to $39,600.
+20,000 TRX		. . .
+Colradi task bonus
+500,000 TRX		. . .
+Jason Neely salary from June 27 - December 31 (2.6%)
+?
+TRX				. . .
+Other Contests and Promotions

+$241,720 + 520,000 TRX = Total Expenses from June 27 - December 31 2018

 Salaries are per annum maximums from June 27 - December 31 and will be based on the percentage of block participation.*